jlem0714/shiftleft-example-explnode/README.md

 | [`xxe.js`](https://github.com/conikeec/explnode/blob/master/vulnerabilities/xxe.js)               | XXE Attack                                                      |

 ### Threat Modeling Queries

 [`Queries`](https://github.com/conikeec/explnode/blob/master/ocular_notebook/README.md)

 ## :warning: Disclaimer

-We do not take responsibility for the way in which any one uses this application.
-We have made the purposes of the application clear and it should not be used maliciously.
+We do not take responsibility for the way you use this application.
+We have made the purpose of the application clear and you should not use it in a malicious manner.